 There are two sides to every story, as the old adage goes, and there are certainly two sides to the story of singer‐songwriter Amy Taylor’s country music career.
 Amy is working with some of the best in the business.
 Her producer and long term friend Johnny Garcia who just happens to be the lead guitarist for country music iconic legend Garth Brooks, also owns a publishing company on music row where Amy gets to write and collaborate with some of the best writers in town.
-From Dave Gibson, Jay Brunswick, Greg Crowe and Bridgette Tatum just to name a few.
+From Dave Gibson, Jay Brunswick, Greg Crowe, and Johnny Garcia himself just to name a few.
 “Johnny is one of the few people I trust in this industry, he’s my rock.
-I’m very blessed I get to work with him and call him a friend,” Amy says.
+I’m very blessed I get to work with him and call him a close friend,” Amy says.

 “I have two different sides of my personality,” she explains.
 “I have a crazy, wild, humorous, outspoken personality, and then I have a depth that only opens up when I am alone or with one other person, and that is captured with this album.
 I really couldn’t do one without the other.
 So I’m hoping this new album will express that and have a little bit of something that everyone can relate to.”

 “I listen to music depending upon the mood that I’m in.
 If I want to chill out, I will listen to certain music and almost make a playlist for it.
 If I am partying or hanging-out with friends and want to hear up‐paced music, I listen to different songs, so I created a two‐sided album.”

 It is no surprise that Amy Taylor is shattering the usual industry formulas because nothing about her entertainment career has been normal.
 Like idols before her, she travels the musical highway that spans from her small hometown in Georgia to Nashville’s famed Broadway Street and Music Row.